geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 In this task, you will use PowerShell to change the user principal name of the domain for the entire Adatum Corporation by replacing the originally established **adatum.com** domain with the custom **XXYYZZa.xxxCustomDomainxxx.xxx** domain.
 In doing so, you will update the UPN suffix for the primary domain and the UPN on every on-premises user account in AD DS with **@XXYYZZa.xxxCustomDomainxxx.xxx**.

+A company may change its domain name for a variety of reasons.
+For example, a company may purchase a new domain name, or a company may change its name and it wants its domain name to reflect the new name, or a company may be sold and it wants its domain name to reflect the new parent company’s name.
+Regardless of the underlying reason, the goal of changing a domain name is typically to change the domain name on each user’s email address.
+For this lab, Adatum has purchased a new domain (provided by your lab hosting provider); therefore, it wants to change the domain name of all its users’ email addresses from @adatum.com to @ XXYYZZa.xxxCustomDomainxxx.xxx.

 1. On your Domain Controller VM (LON-DC1), make sure you’re logged in as **ADATUM\Administrator** and password **Pa55w.rd**.

 2. You must now open **Windows PowerShell**.
 Select the magnifying glass (**Search**) icon on the taskbar at the bottom of the screen and type **powershell** in the Search box that appears.